whittake/Reta/README.md

 # Reta
-GM search using the entropy interactions
+Graphical Model search using the entropy interactions